paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (3) demonstrating management practices and innovative and alternative treatment technologies to minimize or eliminate adverse environmental effects associated with drainage from abandoned and inactive noncoal mines.

-**(c) Non-Federal share** The non-Federal share of the cost of assistance under subsection (a) shall be 50 percent, except that the Federal share with respect to projects located on land owned by the United States shall be 100 percent.
+**(c) Non-Federal share** The non-Federal share of the cost of assistance under subsection (a) shall be 50 percent, except that the Federal share with respect to projects located on land owned by the United States, on land held in trust by the Secretary of the Interior on behalf of, and for the benefit of, an Indian Tribe, or on restricted land of any Indian Tribe, shall be 100 percent.

 **(d) Effect on authority of Secretary of the Interior** Nothing in this section affects the authority of the Secretary of the Interior under title IV of the Surface Mining Control and Reclamation Act of 1977 ([30 U.S.C.
 1231](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1231&num=0&edition=prelim) et seq.).

 **(e) Technology database for reclamation of abandoned mines** The Secretary may provide assistance to non-Federal and nonprofit entities to develop, manage, and maintain a database of conventional and innovative, cost-effective technologies for reclamation of abandoned and inactive noncoal mine sites.
-Such assistance shall be provided through the Rehabilitation of Abandoned Mine Sites Program managed by the Sacramento District Office of the Corps of Engineers.
+Such assistance shall be provided through the Restoration of Abandoned Mine Sites Program managed by the Albuquerque District Office of the Corps of Engineers.

-**(f) Authorization of appropriations** There is authorized to be appropriated to carry out this section $30,000,000.
+**(f) Authorization of appropriations** There is authorized to be appropriated to carry out this section $50,000,000.

 ### Statutory Notes

 #### References in Text
 The Surface Mining Control and Reclamation Act of 1977, referred to in subsec. (d), is Pub.
 L. 95–87, Aug.
 3, 1977, 91 Stat.
-445, as amended.
-Title IV of the Act is classified generally to subchapter IV (§ 1231 et seq.) of chapter 25 of Title 30, Mineral Lands and Mining.
+445. Title IV of the Act is classified generally to subchapter IV (§ 1231 et seq.) of chapter 25 of Title 30, Mineral Lands and Mining.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1201 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1201&num=0&edition=prelim) and Tables.

 #### Codification
 Section was enacted as part of the Water Resources Development Act of 1999, and not as part of the Water Resources Development Act of 1986 which comprises this chapter.

 #### Amendments
+2022—Subsec. (c).
+Pub.
+L. 117–263, § 8390(1), inserted “, on land held in trust by the Secretary of the Interior on behalf of, and for the benefit of, an Indian Tribe, or on restricted land of any Indian Tribe,” after “land owned by the United States”.

+Subsec. (e).
+Pub.
+L. 117–263, § 8390(2), substituted “Restoration” for “Rehabilitation” and “Albuquerque” for “Sacramento”.

+Subsec. (f).
+Pub.
+L. 117–263, § 8390(3), substituted “$50,000,000” for “$30,000,000”.

 2020—Subsec. (f).
 Pub.
 L. 116–260 substituted “$30,000,000” for “$20,000,000”.

 2007—Subsec. (f).
 Pub.
 L. 110–114 substituted “$20,000,000” for “$7,500,000”.